Diploma in Dementia Care (Work-Integrated) (Level 5)

 - Team leader in Department of Corrections health facilities

 - Team leader in acute care settings, including GP Practices

 All international applicants must be at least 18 years of age on or before the first day of the semester

 in which the proposed programme of study is offered.

-- International students must have a gained within 2 years prior to enrolment an IELTS test result with an Academic score of 5.5 with no band score lower than 5 or the equivalent as per NZQA's Table of Internationally Recognised English Language Proficiency Outcomes for International Students or provide evidence of meeting other requirements described in Rules 18.2 to 18.4 of the NZQF Programme Approval and Accreditation Rules 2018.
+- International students must have gained, within 2 years prior to enrolment, an IELTS test result with an Academic score of 5.5 with no band score lower than 5 or the equivalent as per NZQA's Table of Internationally Recognised English Language Proficiency Outcomes for International Students or provide evidence of meeting other requirements described in Rules 18.2 to 18.4 of the NZQF Programme Approval and Accreditation Rules 2018.